-1. Rout Power Cord (or electrical connection wires) away from kiln in such a way that it can not touch the hot case of the kiln.
+1. Route Power Cord (or electrical connection wires) away from kiln in such a way that the wires can not touch the hot case of the kiln.

-2. Secure it so it can not move.
+2. Secure the cord so it can not move.

-3. If cord touches the hot case it could melt and cause a short circuit and/or fire.
+3. If the cord touches the hot case it could melt and cause a short circuit and/or fire.